Unusual Options Activity Insight: United States Oil Fund | Benzinga

 Unusual Options Activity Insight: United States Oil Fund

-Shares of United States Oil Fund (NYSE:USO) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $50.95.
+United States Oil Fund (NYSE:USO) shares experienced unusual options activity on Thursday.
+The stock price moved up to $48.01 following the option alert.

 - Option Type: SWEEP